 Copies of proposals are made available to the HVB reviewers, who use information provided in processing the application, the award of any consequential grant, and for the payment, maintenance and review of the funds.
-If an application is funded, the HVB Network will upload details of the award to the HVB secure area of the BBSRC Extranet and will publish the names of Project partners, Project title and Project public summary on the BIV section of the Network website.
+HVB will upload details of all applications to the HVB secure area of the BBSRC Extranet.
+If a project is funded, HVB will publish the names of Project partners, Project title and Project public summary on the BIV section of the Network website.